fivetran/dbt_mailchimp/README.md

 ## Upcoming changes with dbt version 0.17.0

 As a result of functionality being released with version 0.17.0 of dbt, there will be some upcoming changes to this package.
-The staging/adapter models will move into a seperate package, `mailchimp_source`, that defines the staging models and adds a source for Mailchimp data.
+The staging/adapter models will move into a separate package, `mailchimp_source`, that defines the staging models and adds a source for Mailchimp data.
 The two packages will work together seamlessly.
 By default, this package will reference models in the source package, unless the config is overridden.

 There are a few benefits to this approach:
 * If you want to manage your own transformations, you can still benefit from the source definition, documentation, and staging models of the source package.